Prohibited Items and Behaviors

 - Actions that are inconsistent with city, state, and federal statutes and Housing policies and procedures as outlined in the Guide to Living

-- Structural additions or modifications of any kind are permitted to any part of a student room or residence hall
+- Structural additions or modifications of any kind are not permitted to any part of a student room or residence hall

 - Drawing, painting or nailing of any kind to any surface